Gary Shapley: IRS Criminal Investigation agent (2009–2025)

-Shapley began working in the IRS Criminal Investigation in July 2009.
-He oversaw the agency's investigation into Hunter Biden, the son of president Joe Biden.
+Shapley began working in the Internal Revenue Service's Criminal Investigation division in July 2009.
+He supervised the agency's investigation into Hunter Biden, the son of president Joe Biden.
 Shapley publicly alleged that the Department of Justice had "slow-walked" the investigation into the younger Biden in an interview with CBS News in May 2023.
-Michael Batdorf, the director of field operations at the Internal Revenue Service (IRS), claimed that he removed Shapley and his team from the Biden case in December 2022 after David C. Weiss, who oversaw the Biden investigation at the Department of Justice, believed that Shapley could not "remain objective in the investigation"; handwritten notes from Shapley released by Politico in September revealed that he had concerns over Weiss beginning in October 2022.
-Biden sued the IRS, him, and Ziegler that month over alleged violations of privacy.
-He testified before the House Committee on Ways and Means about the investigation into Biden in June.
-His testimony was used by Republicans to critique Weiss's claim that he had independence in his special counsel investigation.
-Shapley testified before the Committee on Oversight and Government Reform the following month alongside Joseph Ziegler, alleging political bias in Weiss's investigation.
+Michael Batdorf, the director of field operations at the Internal Revenue Service, claimed that he decided to remove Shapley and his team from the Biden case in December 2022.
+Batdorf cited an apparent statement from David C. Weiss, who oversaw the Biden investigation at the Department of Justice, claiming that Shapley could not "remain objective in the investigation"; notes from Shapley released by Politico in September revealed that he had concerns over Weiss beginning in October 2022.

+That month, Biden sued the Internal Revenue Service over alleged violations of privacy, referencing Shapley and his associate, Joseph Ziegler; Biden dropped his lawsuit in April 2025.
+Shapley testified before the House Committee on Ways and Means about the investigation into Biden.
+His statements were made public in June 2023.
+Shapley's testimony was used by some congressional Republicans to counter Weiss's claim that he had independence in the special counsel investigation.
+Shapley testified before the House Committee on Oversight the following month alongside Ziegler, alleging that political bias caused Weiss's investigation to be slow-walked and delayed.
 He and Ziegler spoke with the Committee on Ways and Means in December, after the impeachment inquiry into Joe Biden began.

+After Biden plead guilty to tax-related charges in September 2024, Shapley and Ziegler sued one of Biden's lawyers, Abbe Lowell, accusing him of defamation; a federal judge granted Lowell's motion to dismiss the lawsuit in October 2025, referring to specific comments that Lowell had made as "reasoned—albeit aggressive—positions".
+Shapley and Ziegler repeatedly alleged that the IRS removed them from the case for pursuing leads related to Joe Biden.
+In December, the Office of Special Counsel substantiated their claims.

-Deputy Chief of the IRS Criminal Investigation (2025–present)
+Senior advisor and deputy chief of the IRS Criminal Investigation (March–November 2025)

 In March 2025, secretary of the treasury Scott Bessent promoted Shapley and Ziegler to senior advisors to investigate the IRS, including alleged misconduct in the Biden case.
-Shapley was named as deputy chief of the IRS Criminal Investigation.
+Shapley was named as deputy chief of the IRS Criminal Investigation that month, a position that gave the Trump administration greater control over the agency.

-Acting Commissioner of Internal Revenue
+Acting Commissioner of Internal Revenue (April 2025)

-On April 15, 2025, president Donald Trump named Shapley as the acting commissioner of internal revenue to succeed Melanie Krause, who resigned after administration officials sought to enjoin the Internal Revenue Service (IRS)'s data with U.S. Immigration and Customs Enforcement.
-That day, Trump had asked the IRS to revoke Harvard University's tax exemption.
-On April 18, Trump replaced Shapley with Michael Faulkender, the deputy secretary of the treasury, amid a struggle between secretary of the treasury Scott Bessent and Elon Musk.
+On April 15, 2025, president Donald Trump named Shapley as the acting commissioner of internal revenue to succeed Melanie Krause, who resigned after administration officials sought to enjoin the Internal Revenue Service's data with Immigration and Customs Enforcement.
+On April 18, Trump replaced Shapley with Michael Faulkender, the deputy secretary of the treasury, as Elon Musk sought to install Shapley against Scott Bessent's will.
 According to The New York Times, Bessent was unaware that Shapley was named acting commissioner.